Correspondent, National Security

-Identifies and reports stories on national security issues and counter-terrorism for all NPR News programs.
+The Correspondent, National Security identifies and reports stories on the U.S. intelligence community for all NPR News programs.
+Develops and maintains sources in the intelligence agencies and the Congressional committees which oversee them.
 Responds to breaking news, initiates and develops short-term news and feature stories and in-depth enterprise and investigative reports.
-Files news spots for NPR newscast and reports for Digital Media.
-Will involve some travel.
+Files news spots for NPR newscasts and reports for Digital Media.

-• Conceives, proposes, plans, and researches ideas for stories and program segments.
+• Conceives, proposes, plans and researches ideas around national security issues to produce stories and program segments.

 • Develops news sources and keeps associated files.

 • Takes assignments from supervisors on the desk.